 Set Auto Exchange Coin.

 Before you continue, don’t forget to add your worker to Mining Pool Hub.
-Navigate to Hub workers, type in your worker name (the same name as you see in minerstat workers list) and set password to
+Navigate to Hub workers, type in your worker name (the same name as you see in minerstat workers list) and set the password to

 x.
 Click on